 (January 21, 1927 – October 30, 2011)

-Obituary written by his daughter, Lori Melnechuk Partee
+Obituary written by daughter, Lori Melnechuk Partee

 It is with a heavy heart that I am sending the news of the passing of our father, William Melnechuk, age 84, on October 30, 2011 at 3:20 am.
 He was diagnosed with prostate cancer in August 2008 which metastasized to his bones.
 He was an inspiration in how he managed this final stage of life.
 While seeing him in this level of pain was difficult, the support of hospice and family/friends made this journey more bearable.
 Debra and I were able to carryout his wishes to stay at home and along with our husbands, cared for him 24/7.
 His love for cars was noted even though it had been some time since he held a wrench.
 He often described himself as though his body was a car.
 While his words were few, he had a sense of humor and desire to help others that connected to many throughout his life.
 We were privileged to have him live with us the past five years (Berrien Springs, MI).

 He is survived by his two children and four grandchildren: Debra and Lowell Rose of Vandalia Ohio, their two children Andrea (30) and Christopher (32) and Lori and Curtis Partee, their two children Danielle (19) and Austin (7); sisters Eva (Anton) Proskiw, Caroline Kiehlbauch, Ruth Eli; and numerous nieces and nephews.
-He was predeceased by sisters Mary Slusarenko, Dora Nahorney, Jessie Tkachuk, Pearl Tarangle, Annie Tarangle; brothers George and John Melenchuk; and his parents.
+He was predeceased by sisters Mary Slusarenko, Dora Nahorney, Jessie Tkachuk, Pearl Tarangle, Annie Tarangle; brothers George and John Melenchuk; and his parents, Mike and Katherine Melnechuk.
 Although he and Esther Melnechuk divorced in 2001, they remained friends and she was dedicated in assisting with his care.
 He has chosen to be cremated and not have a funeral.
 We so appreciate the love and support of the family during this process and now as we say goodbye to our father.
 We look forward to God’s coming and seeing him in a new body, free of pain.